Australian Capital Territory (ACT)

 On Monday 27 July 2026, a test alert will be sent to all mobile devices in Australia.

-This includes most smartphones, smartwatches and tablets.
+This includes most phones, and some smart watches and tablets.

 2:00 pm (AEST – UTC+10:00)